bsmith89/strain-corr/doc/manuscript/manuscript.md

 samples and applies non-negative matrix factorization to jointly estimate gene content and strain depth (Fig. 2C).
-For all three methods, we used the same reference database (UHGG) and pangenome profiles as input, thereby comparing the core gene content estimation approaches on an equal basis.
+For all three methods, we used the same reference database (UHGG) and pangenome profiles as input, thereby comparing the gene content estimation approaches on an equal basis.
 However, since strains inferred using PanPhlAn and StrainPanDA do not have SNP genotypes to be used for matching, for each